webpush-wg/webpush-vapid/README.md

 # Voluntary Application Server Identification for Web Push

+This document has been published as [RFC 8292](https://tools.ietf.org/html/rfc8292).

 This is the working area for the webpush working group internet-draft, "Voluntary Application Server Identification for Web Push".

 * [Editor's copy](https://webpush-wg.github.io/webpush-vapid/)